 Religious data and public policy.

-Religion has surged up the policy agenda in recent years.
+Religion has become more high-profile in policy circles and the public sphere in recent years.
 High-profile issues include:

 - The wearing of religious dress at work and in schools

 - The freedom to choose a faith school versus the social importance of integrated education

 - The status of religious law and tribunals in a secular society

 - Balancing the right to freedom of speech against the right to be protected from religious hatred